GAIA-UNIL/G2S/README.md

 python3 browser/serve.py
 ```

-Open `http://localhost:8000/` in Chrome/Chromium or Firefox and keep the page open. `browser/serve.py` supplies the COOP/COEP headers required for `SharedArrayBuffer`.
+Open `http://localhost:8000/` in Chrome/Chromium or Firefox and keep the page open. `browser/serve.py` supplies the COOP/COEP headers required for `SharedArrayBuffer` on both localhost address families.
+Stop any older `python -m http.server` process using port 8000 before starting it.
 A synchronous Python or MATLAB call can then use the normal QS flags plus `-sa browser`.
 The page polls only while idle; each command owns a temporary listener on `127.0.0.1:8129`, and the listener closes when the command returns.

 When testing from a source checkout, rebuild and reinstall the Python wheel after changing the shared interface; an older installed wheel does not know about `-sa browser` and will try the normal ZeroMQ server: